StrikerFultz/CSE230CapstoneProject1/README.md

+# Paul's Branch
+In the root crate, lib.rs, the class MIPSProgram serves as the entrance class.
+Where any interaction with mips is done through this class.
+Like the CPU, assembler, global variables, etc.

 ## MIPS32 Emulator - WASM Port

 This project is a lab suite and web IDE (similar to ZyBooks), featuring a MIPS32 emulator written in Rust.
 The Rust code is compiled to WASM so the IDE may integrate the emulator component.